How To Become a Lobbyist

 Complete a Relevant Internship or Other Entry-Level Work

 If you didn’t complete an internship as an undergrad, or even if you did, it’s a good idea to apply for an internship after graduation.
-Many aspiring lobbyists get their start as political campaign workers and congressional aides.
-Remember that networking is the lifeblood of effective lobbying, and it will be in your best interests to look for an internship or an entry-level job that will enable you to meet with high-profile individuals.
+Remember that networking is an important aspect of effective lobbying and it may be in your best interest to look for an internship or an entry-level job that may enable you to meet with high-profile individuals.

 Become a Lobbyist by Pursuing a Degree at GCU

 If you’re passionate about making a positive difference by pursuing a career as a lobbyist, you can prepare for your future at Grand Canyon University.
-Start with a Bachelor of Science in Communications with an Emphasis in Political Campaigns, and then work toward earning a Master of Public Administration with an Emphasis in Government and Policy degree.
+Start with a Bachelor of Arts in Communications, and then work toward earning a Master of Public Administration with an Emphasis in Government and Policy degree.

-Our MPA degree instills fundamental leadership, policy and governance competencies in learners, who will graduate with a strong understanding of how to work within local, state and federal governmental bodies to drive forward progress.
+Our MPA degree can instill fundamental leadership, policy and governance competencies in learners, who have the opportunity to graduate with a strong understanding of how to work within local, state and federal governmental bodies to drive forward progress.

 Approved by an instructor for the College of Humanities and Social Sciences on Jan.
 25, 2023.